 Brahmaaday Trayshaa Guroo, It Wha-hay Guroo

 Great Macroself, Creative Self.
 All that is creative through time, all that is the Great One.
 Three aspects of God: Brahma, Vishnu, Mahesh.
 That is Wahe Guru.
 This mantra is from the teachings of Patanjali.
 The practice of this mantra is the culmination of hundreds of years of prayer.

-There is one Creator who created this creation.
-Truth is His name.
-He is the Doer of everything.
-He is fearless and revengeless, the Image of the infinite, unborn, self illumined, complete in the self.
-This is revealed by the True Guru's Grace.
+There is one Creator Creation.
+Truth Identity.
+The Doer of everything.
+Without fear nor vengeful, the Image of the infinite, unborn, self illumined, complete in the self.
+True Guru's Grace.
 Meditate!
-This was true in the beginning.
-This was true through all the ages.
-This is true even now.
-Oh Nanak it is forever true.
+True before time began.
+True through time.
+True even now.
+Oh Nanak, forever true.

-Mul means root.
-This is the root mantra that begins the Siri Guru Granth Saahib, the Sikh scriptures and is the most condensed essence of the entire teachings of this holy book.
-It acts as a compass towards God.
+Mool means root.
+This is the root mantra that begins the Siri Guru Granth Sahib, the compilation of ecstatic poetry that is scriptures of the Sikh tradition.
+Mool Mantra is considered the condensed essence of the entire teachings of the 1400 plus pages of the Siri Guru Granth Sahib.

 This complete mantra has everything in it.
 It is a technology, a description and a technique.
 It forms the basis of the consciousness that we wish to develop and that exists in our very soul.
-The entire Mul Mantra is the highest of all mantras, and it contains in it the root of sound that is the basis for all effective mantras.
+The entire Mool Mantra is known as the highest of all mantras, and it contains in it the root of sound that is the basis for all effective mantras.

 Great Truth Great Undying Great Undying Great Deathless Great Deathless Truth is His Name Deathless Image of God Great beyond description is His Wisdom

 Yogi Bhajan called this the mantra for the aquarian age.
 When we chant it we affirm that we are timeless, deathless beings.
 This is one of the "Aquarian Sadhana" mantras.
 It is known for giving victory in all aspects of life.